bihealth/NeatMS/docs/advanced-use/neural-network-training.md

 nn_handler.create_model(model = "path_to_model.h5")
 ```

 Now that we have our model loaded, we have several options as previously discussed.
 To train the entire network you can directly call the training function `nn_handler.train_model()`.
-Otherwise, let see how we can explore the network architecture to select the layers we want to freeze.
+Otherwise, let see how we can explore the network architecture to select the layers we want to freeze/train.

 The model architecture can be seen like so: